clemcer/loggifly/README.md

 #### Exclude Keywords

-You can also exclude certain keywords from being monitored.
+You can also exclude certain keywords from triggering notifications.
 This can be done globally (in `settings`), per container or per keyword/regex.
-This is useful when you want to irrelevant log lines that contain keywords.<br>
+This is useful when you don't want to get notifications from irrelevant log lines that contain certain keywords.<br>

 <details><summary><em>Click to expand:</em><strong> Exclude Keywords: </strong></summary>